 What do you hope kids will get out of "The Sukkah in the Storm"?

-For me, "The Sukkah in the Storm" is truly about chizuk, [internal] strength, and how we rely upon our community and the hands that help put us back together when life breaks us.
-It's that idea of renewal and strength, but also of accepting help and having a community to help find our pieces when we've been blown apart by life.
+For me, "The Sukkah in the Storm" is truly about chizuk, [internal] strength, and relying upon our community and the hands that help put us back together when life breaks us.
+It's that idea of renewal and strength, but also accepting help and having a community to help find our pieces when we've been blown apart by life.
 With people's help, we can rebuild.
 It's not the end of the world.
 We'll get through this.

 In the story, the sukkah itself is the viewpoint character.
 What inspired you to do that?

-Kris, who did the illustrations, chose to make the family who built the sukkah an interracial family, which I think is awesome.
+Kris Graves (they/them), who did the illustrations, chose to make the family who built the sukkah an interracial family, which I think is awesome.
 Meanwhile, they show the ancient Israelites as People of Color and the hands that put the sukkah back together as white, so multiple skin tones are included in this story.
-I think that really is about a broader application of the value of community, and who we are as a Jewish community.
+I think that really shows a broader application of the value of community, and who we are as a Jewish community.